OldemarCRC/python-notebook-manager/README.md

 Editing and deleting notes involve selecting the note by its index in the list.
 The program notifies the user of successful operations, such as creating a new notebook or deleting a note.
 The notebook is saved automatically when the user chooses to quit.

 Usage:
+Ensure that Python is installed on your system.
-Run the program and follow the on-screen menu to perform notebook operations.
+You can download it for free from this link https://www.python.org/downloads/ Run the program by executing the script in the command promt (terminal): python notebook_program.py or py notebook_program.py Run the program and follow the on-screen menu to perform notebook operations.
 Note:
 This program is designed to be a comprehensive exercise, implementing concepts learned throughout the procedural programming course.